Partner visas in Australia explained

 Not sure which visa suits you?

 Try one of these.
-Get information tailored to your relationship.
+Get information tailored to your situation

 Need help understanding partner visas in Australia?

-A partner visa allows you to bring your spouse, de facto partner, or fiancé to Australia or stay in Australia together.
+A partner visa lets you live in Australia with your spouse, de facto partner, or fiancé.
 This guide covers the different types of partner visas available, eligibility requirements, and the application process.

 What a partner visa means in Australia